Alternative Resident Educator License - Intervention Specialist

 - Visually Impaired PK-12

-- Successful completion of OAE content assessment for the licensure area;
+- Successful completion of Ohio Assessment for Educators (OAE) content assessment for the licensure area;

 - Successful completion of the Intensive Pedagogical Training Institute -

-- Transcript evaluation, coursework, background checks and testing requirements must be completed prior to registering for the Intensive Pedagogical Institute (IPTI); and
+- An applicant must have a completed transcript evaluation and completed background checks and testing requirements before registering for the Intensive Pedagogical Institute (IPTI); and

 - Evaluation Request Application

-- The evaluation is required before an applicant may enroll in the Intensive Pedagogical Training Institute (IPTI) and will outline the eligibility requirements for the initial four-year alternative resident educator license as well as the requirements to advance to a five-year professional educator license.
+- Before an applicant may enroll in the Intensive Pedagogical Training Institute (IPTI), he or she must submit the evaluation form and receive notice of its successful completion.
+The evaluation will outline the eligibility requirements for the initial four-year alternative resident educator license as well as the requirements to advance to a five-year professional educator license.

-Upon successful completion of all requirements, an Alternative Resident Educator License Statement of Eligibility will be issued and may be used to seek employment as a teacher in the schools of Ohio.
+Upon the applicant’s successful completion of all requirements, the Department will issue an Alternative Resident Educator License Statement of Eligibility that the applicant may use in seeking employment as a teacher in Ohio schools.

 Requirements for a Professional Educator License

-- Completion of four years of successful teaching experience under the alternative resident educator license as verified by the employing superintendent -
+- Four years of successful teaching experience under the alternative resident educator license as verified by the employing superintendent;

-- Successful completion of an additional 12 semester (18 quarter) hours of professional education coursework, from a college or university approved to prepare teachers in the principles and practices of teaching, student development and learning, pupil assessment procedures, curriculum development, classroom management and teaching methodology.
-The professional educator license for intervention specialist shall require a minimum of 12 semester (18 quarter) hours in the teaching of reading, including at least one separate 3 semester hour course in the teaching of phonics;
+- Twelve semester (18 quarter) hours of professional education coursework, from a college or university approved to prepare teachers, in the principles and practices of teaching, student development and learning, pupil assessment procedures, curriculum development, classroom management and teaching methodology;

-- Successful completion of the Ohio Assessment for Educators (OAE) test #004 - Assessment of Professional Knowledge: Multi-Age (PK-12) during the second year of teaching under the alternative resident educator license (information and registration may be found at http://www.oh.nesinc.com/); and
+- The Ohio Assessment for Educators (OAE) test #004 - Assessment of Professional Knowledge: Multi-Age (PK-12).
+Please note: An educator with an alternative resident educator license must take this exam during the second year of teaching under the license (find information and register here).

-- It is the responsibility of the license holder to maintain validity of his/her license, and to keep current on requirements to advance to a five-year professional educator license as set forth in Ohio law.
+The license holder is responsible for maintaining the validity of his or her license and for keeping current on requirements to advance to a five-year professional educator license as set forth in Ohio law.

 How Do I Complete My Online Application?